freearhey/save-to-downloads/README.md

 # Save to Downloads

-An easy way to save images to the Downloads folder.

-It simply adds new option to the context menu, which allows you to save images directly to the Downloads folder.
+It adds new option to the context menu, which allows you to save images directly to the Downloads folder.

 ## Install